Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 Now everything – including requirements management, the Teamcenter medical devices solution, project management, computer-aided design (CAD) integration, corrective action preventive action (CAPA), change management, risk management, reports and digital signatures – is configured through the Teamcenter software workflow, so it is much easier to to create, manage, share and trace documents.

-“Siemens PLM Software’s Teamcenter helped us in setting up a fully integrated environment that addresses the end-to-end product design cycle,” says Suresh Sharma, chairman and managing director, Allengers.
+“Siemens Digital Industries Software’s Teamcenter helped us in setting up a fully integrated environment that addresses the end-to-end product design cycle,” says Suresh Sharma, chairman and managing director, Allengers.

 “Now design data is easy to manage and share,” says Sanjeev K. Marjara, director of research and development (R&D), Allengers.
 “Using Teamcenter enabled us to enhance cross-team communication and knowledge sharing, thus breaking up our information silos.
 Teamcenter also helped us to get our necessary FDA compliance documentation in place in a digital format.”